If there is something that truly matters for e-commerce and online businesses to be successful, is their conversions.

-No matter how much traffic you are getting on your websites, or how much money you spent on the development of the product or even the promotions.
+No matter how much traffic you get on your websites or how much money you spend on developing the product or even the promotions.

 But without conversions at the checkout pages, everything stalls.

-You need to see whether your website traffic is translating to the conversions or not.
+You need to see whether your website traffic is translating to conversions or not.

-Also, why are you getting most of your cart abandoned at the time of checkout?
+Also, why are you getting most of your cart abandoned during checkout?

 There are multiple aspects related to the checkout process of your website that is consuming your sales to happen.